GoonerM466/iptvboss-support-agent/data/documents/faq/27_copy_duplicate_layout_another_source.md

 - You can also import groups from other layouts as "linked" groups, which will be synced with the layout they were imported from

 **If both sources are from the same server**: User System is definitely what you want.

+**If the provider or source is different there are no short cuts unfortunetely**: each source is required to be setup / mapped once.

 ### Related Topics